 At one point, a guard took the boots away from the POWs during the winter and made them work barefooted on the trestle in cold and wet weather.
 He also knocked the POWs down and kicked them.
 The result was that their feet were bruised and cut up from the coal.

-A Japanese medical corporal at the camp sent POWs too sick to work which resulted in some of them dying.
-When the POWs reported for sick call, they were beaten, hit, punched, and kicked in the face or stomach.
-From September 3, 1943, to December 31, a guard jumped on or kicked the POWs suffering from beriberi and malnutrition.
-He ordered them to stand at attention and to bow.
+From September 3, 1943, to December 31, a guard jumped on or kicked the POWs suffering from beriberi and malnutrition and ordered them to stand at attention and to bow.
 He was also known for appropriating the Red Cross packages sent to the camp for the POWs.
 In October 1943, he had those POWs suffering from dysentery brought to him.
 When they arrived, he poked them in their stomachs with a stick.
-He also hit them on the head and body with his hands, fists, and with a stick.
+He also hit them on the head and body with his hands, fists, and a stick.

 The International Red Cross visited the Niigata Camp twice.
 To prevent the representatives from hearing about the conditions the POWs were living in and the treatment they were receiving, the Japanese would not let the representatives speak to the prisoners.

 The fact was that the Japanese used what was in the Red Cross packages for themselves including medical supplies, bandages, and medicines sent to the POWs.
 Only after having taken canned milk, canned meat, and chocolate from the packages, would they be given to the POWs.
 The Japanese also used the clothing and shoes sent for the POW to use, and all the Japanese in the camp slept with Red Cross blankets on their beds that had been sent for the POWs.